Why Apply for an Electronic Money Institution License in Cyprus

 - Issuance of e-money

-Overview of requirements to obtain EMI license in Cyprus
+Overview of the Requirements to obtain an EMI license in Cyprus

 - Ensure legal operation by incorporating under the Cyprus Companies Act